myreceiptt/nota-markdown/archived-oioi/2026/01/20260112-bgc-iblooming-simulation-doc.md

 - Rapid membership growth (e.g. 2× active members in 12 months).
 - High cash-out demand (spike in withdrawals).
 - Changes in behaviour due to new ALPHA sinks.

-Each scenario will produce metrics for:

-- sustainability,
-- fairness,
-- liquidity,
-- member experience.

 ### 6.5 Scenario Parameter Sets (v0.1)